tuna-f1sh/wav2c/README.md

 # Convert M4A to mono 8-bit 8.82 kHz WAV
 ffmpeg -i input.m4a -ar 8820 -ac 1 -acodec pcm_u8 output.wav
 ```

+## Other Notes

+* The environment variables `WAV2C_I8_TYPE`, `WAV2C_I16_TYPE`, `WAV2C_I32_TYPE` and `WAV2C_SIZE_TYPE` can be used to change integer types used in the generated C array.
+Default requires "stdint.h" and "stddef.h" to be included.

+# Develop

+There are integration tests that operate on generated WAV files in the `tests` directory.
+The tests also compile with `gcc` to ensure the generated C code is valid - this requires `gcc` to be installed.

+The 'golden sample' references can be updated with the './make_golden.sh' script.
+Of course this should only be done with intent otherwise it is the tail wagging the dog...